E-Mycin (Erythromycin)

 Pregnancy and Breastfeeding

-Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.
-Your doctor will discuss the risks and benefits of taking E-Mycin during pregnancy or while breastfeeding.
+Consult your doctor if you are pregnant, planning to become pregnant, or breastfeeding to understand the risks and benefits of taking E-Mycin.

 Drug Interactions